Earliest Structures in the Universe can be explained by a Relativistic Cosmological Perturbation Theory

 The redshift $z(t)$ is defined by the expression

 where $a(t_{\text{p}})$ is the present value of the scale factor.
-In the case of a flat \textsc{flrw} universe, it is permissible to take $a(t_{\text{p}}) = 1$.
-Using the background solutions~(\ref{eq:exact-sol-mat}), it is possible to express the relevant parameters of the universe in the redshift.
-The result is
+The Friedmann equation~(\ref{FRW3}) shows that, for a flat \textsc{flrw} universe, one may set $a(t_{\text{p}})=1$.
+Using the background solutions~(\ref{eq:exact-sol-mat}), it is possible to express the relevant parameters of the universe in the redshift: